How To Live Healthier: 5 Strategies to Optimal Health

 - Deep belly breathing – take in a deep breath and feel your belly expand.
 Release the breath slowly as the belly contracts.
 Gradually slow both the intake and release of the breath.
 Do a few rounds.
 This is very calming and can be done anywhere in any circumstance.

-- Gratitude and appreciation are powerful tools to shift your focus and change your physiology from the stress inducing sympathetic nervous system to the calming parasympathetic nervous system.
+- Gratitude and appreciation are powerful tools to shift your focus.
+Change your physiology from the stress inducing sympathetic nervous system to the calming parasympathetic nervous system.
 This has been studied and put to use by athletes and major corporations to improve performance.
 Apps such as Heart Math are available to give you feedback on how well you are doing.
-You can train your brain and body to rewire from stress to success and achieve a coherent state of alert relaxation and flow.
+You can train your brain and body to rewire from stress to success.
+Therefore, achieve a coherent state of alert relaxation and flow.

-Changing the physiology of your nervous system from stress to success with breathing and a deep sense of gratitude and appreciation are easy ways to train your mind and body to react differently.
-This can lower cortisol, blood pressure, heart rate and blood sugar as well as decrease headaches, muscle tension and gastric discomfort.
+Changing the physiology of your nervous system from stress to success with breathing.
+A deep sense of gratitude and appreciation are easy ways to train your mind and body to react differently.
+This can lower cortisol, blood pressure, heart rate and blood sugar.
+As well as decrease headaches, muscle tension and gastric discomfort.

 These are just a few strategies that you can implement to learn how to live healthier.
 Making small changes can make a big difference.
 Implement one, two or more to turn your health around.
 Live younger longer by implementing these strategies and know your genetics and numbers to not only survive but to thrive.